JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 - **Change Topic or Prompts**:
   - Modify `INITIAL_TOPIC` in the script, e.g.:
     ```python
-    INITIAL_TOPIC = "Have a talk about whether the Amiga or the PC is a better computer."
+    INITIAL_TOPIC = "What do you want to talk about today?"
     ```
   - Update system prompts for different perspectives, e.g.:
     ```python
-    SYSTEM_PROMPT_1 = "You are a fanatical fan of PC computers.
-Disagree with pro-Amiga opinions.
-Speak concisely."
+    SYSTEM_PROMPT_1 = "You are the wife in the relationship."
-    SYSTEM_PROMPT_2 = "You are a fanatical fan of Amiga computers.
-Disagree with pro-PC opinions.
-Speak concisely."
+    SYSTEM_PROMPT_2 = "You are the husbond in the relationship."
     ```

 ## Troubleshooting
 - **GUI Spacing Issues**:
-  - Ensure you’re using the latest `llm_radio_theater.py` script.
+  - Ensure you’re using the latest `llm_radio_theater_CPUonly_Example_HusbondAndWife.py`.
   - Verify Python 3.11.9: `python --version`.
 - **TTS Errors**:
   - Test audio playback: